SETGO Member Accomplishments

 Click on ORANGE links to view articles and webcasts

-SETGO Mentor and Assistant Professor Hans Wildschutte of BGSU's Biologcal Sciences Department has been funded for three years with $300,000 by the National Institutes of Health for his lab research studying bacterial strains that show potential as the basis for new antibiotics with therapeutic properties.
+SETGO Mentor and Assistant Professor Hans Wildschutte of BGSU's Biological Sciences Department has been funded for three years with $300,000 by the National Institutes of Health for his lab research studying bacterial strains that show potential as the basis for new antibiotics with therapeutic properties.
 His work was featured in the leading journal Science last fall.
-To view/read the article by BGSU's Marketing and Communications, click here.
+To view/read the article by BGSU's Marketing and Brand Strategy, click here.

-Brian Rutter, a second year graduate student from the Phuntumart Laboratory and 2009 SETGO Summer Research Scholar has won the Oomycete Travel Award to present his research findingsthis Mat at the Oomycete Molecular Genetic Network in China.
-His project involves identifying a vovel transcription factor from Phytophthora sojae, a soybean pathogen using yeast on hybrid system.
+Brian Rutter, a second year graduate student from the Phuntumart Laboratory and 2009 SETGO Summer Research Scholar has won the Oomycete Travel Award to present his research findings this Mat at the Oomycete Molecular Genetic Network in China.
+His project involves identifying a vowel transcription factor from Phytophthora sojae, a soybean pathogen using yeast on hybrid system.